Betsy Ekey to Present Faculty Lecture at the University of Mount Union

 June 05, 2017

-Each year, a member of the Mount Union faculty is selected to give a special lecture relating interesting or important developments in his or her own field or exploring matters of general concern to the faculty.
+Established in 1959, the Faculty Lecture features a member of the Mount Union faculty.
+This annual event affords the chosen faculty member an opportunity to give a special lecture relating to interesting or important developments in his or her own field or exploring matters of general concern to the faculty.

 For more information, email Darnell Tucker at firstname.lastname@example.org or call the Office of Marketing at (330) 823-6063.